nsturr/Av-Verify/README.md

 Includes `Parsable` module.
 A reset can be of type mob, inventory, equipment, object, container, door, or random.
 Its visible attributes are `Reset#vnum`, `Reset#target`, `Reset#slot`, and `Reset#limit`.
 Vnum is typically the identifier (references the room, object, or mob that it's placing), and target is typically another vnum (the one it's loading into or onto, etc).
 Limit and slot are not always used.

 Resets have no knowledge of the rest of the area, so they can't tell whether or not the items they're referencing exist.
-That's what Area#correlate_resets is for.

 #### Special